-Kent Police looking for suspect in convenience store assault
+Kent police looking for suspect in convenience store assault

 Photo Gallery

-KENT, Ohio – Kent Police have released pictures of a suspect in a Saturday afternoon assault on a convenience store clerk.
+KENT, Ohio – Kent police have released pictures of a suspect in a Saturday afternoon assault on a convenience store clerk.

-Police say that the suspect looked to be in his early 30’s, about 5’10” tall, 250 pounds and has red hair and a full beard.
+Police say that the suspect looked to be in his early 30s, about 5 foot 10 inches tall, 250 pounds and has red hair and a full beard.
 He entered a store in the 900 block of Main Street just before 3 p.m. and assaulted the clerk.

 The suspect left in a grey sedan, possibly a Hyundai.